Choquelimpie: Mining

 The company Norsemont Mining owns the Choquelimpie mine.
 Previous companies involved in Choquelimpie included the Arica Mining Company.
 Shell Chile bought Choquelimpie in 1987.
 The discovery of gold at Choquelimpie in the 1980s, among other deposits, has contributed towards making Chile a major gold province.
+Migrant workers at Choquelimpie and other mines of the region brought their culture into Chile.